JulianSchmid/etherparse/README.md

 ## How to parse network packages?
 Etherparse gives you two options for parsing network packages:

-* Seperating the packet into seperate slices containing headers & payloads without parsing all of the header fields
+* Seperating the packet into seperate slices containing headers & payloads without parsing all of the header fields (faster)
 ```rust
 match SlicedPacket::from_ethernet(&packet) {
     Err(value) => println!("Err {:?}", value),